- Additional Plants: native plants

 - Pest Management: weed ecology

-Spotted knapweed (Centaurea stoebe), an aggressive competitor and ecologic threat, produces 25-35 flowers/head, 60 heads/plant and 5,000-40,000 seeds/meter squared annually.
-Prescribed sheep grazing, a tool used to control spotted knapweed, can offsets high costs of control and environmental concerns surrounding herbicides.
-However, spotted knapweed forms new flowers after prescribed sheep grazing is applied during the bolting or flowering stage.
-It is unknown if these new flowers produce viable seeds by the end of the growing season.
-The purpose of this two-year study was to determine the appropriate timing(s) or combination(s) of timings of defoliation on spotted knapweed to reduce viable seed production.
+Spotted knapweed, an extremely aggressive competitor and ecologic threat, produces 25-35 flowers/head, 60 heads/plant, and 5,000-40,000 seeds/meter squared annually.
+Prescribed sheep grazing is a tool used to control spotted knapweed that offsets high costs of control with herbicides and environmental concerns surrounding herbicides.
+However, research focused on specific details of grazing prescription protocols for spotted knapweed control at a landscape scale is in its infancy.
+The purpose of this research is to determine the ideal timing(s) or combination(s) of timings of defoliation on spotted knapweed to maximally reduce flowerhead and viable seed production, and minimize seed incorporation into the seedbank.

-Objective 1: Evaluate the effects of timing of spotted knapweed defoliation on: a) the number of buds/flowers present, b) the percent viability of filled seeds and c) the total number of viable seeds produced to determine the best timing of spotted knapweed defoliation to minimize viable seed incorporation into the seedbank annually.
+Objective 1: Evaluate the effects of timing of defoliation of spotted knapweed on: a) the number of buds/flowers present, b) the percent viability of seeds, and c) the total number of viable seeds produced to determine the best timing of defoliation of spotted knapweed to minimize viable seed incorporation into the seedbank annually.

 Objective 2: Combine results of this study with past research and existing grazing prescription protocols to refine the technique of using sheep grazing to control spotted knapweed.